samshull/importer/README.md

 ```

 # Arguments
-The default export function of `import-dir` accepts 2 arguments, the first is a file URL, typically the value of `import.meta.url` from the ESM that invokes the function.
+The default export function of `esm-directory-import` accepts 2 arguments, the first is a file URL, typically the value of `import.meta.url` from the ESM that invokes the function.
 The second argument is a dictionary of options outlined here:

 - `exclude: string[] = []` An array of string file paths relative to the initial file URL that
   should be excluded from the returned object.